 At this stage we will answer any queries you have and can provide you with some initial information on Ideal fostering and fostering in general.
 We will also ask some general information about you, your household and your family.
-If you are interested we will arrange an initial visit.
+If you are interested and suitable, we will arrange an initial visit.

 During this stage someone from our agency will visit you to talk further about your household and family.
 During the initial screening assessment you will also talk about your work/care experience and your motivation to foster.
 If you are successful, you will move on to the next stage.

-If there are no concerns regarding health or police checks, you may be taken straight to a Stage Two assessment.
-All of the Stage One information will still be gathered however this can be done concurrently.
-During a Stage Two assessment, a qualified social worker will meet with you and your family in order to complete a detailed assessment (Form F) on your suitability to foster.
+A qualified social worker will meet with you and your family in order to complete a detailed assessment (Form F) on your suitability to foster.
 This process requires patience and full co-operation to ensure you feel confident and supported by your assessor.

 The Stage Two process could take up to 12 weeks.